Marcuuu/test-readme/README.md

 ### Example

-Here are a couple of examples to help you get started with designing using <code>cards</code>.
+Here are a couple of examples to help you get started with designing using `cards`.

 #### Twitter Card